LucasMS115/LucasMS115/README.md

  <div style:"width:40%">

    <p>Hello!
-My name is Lucas Mendes Sales, I'm a Software Engineer at <a href="https://sobreuol.noticias.uol.com.br/" target="blank">UOL</a> (Github doesn't support target blank 😅), more specifically, I work in the programmatic media platform <a href="https://ads.uol.com/"> UOL Ads </a> as a full stack engineer.</p>
+My name is Lucas Mendes Sales, I'm a Software Engineer at <a href="https://nubank.com.br/" target="blank">Nubank</a> 💜 (Github doesn't support target blank 😅).

-   <p>I finished my bachelor's degree in Information Systems at the University of São Paulo (USP) last year (2022), and I'm looking to start a Masters in the same institution.</p>
+   <p>I finished my bachelor's degree in Information Systems at the University of São Paulo (USP) last year (2022), and started a Master's Degree at the same institution.</p>

-   <p>Including the years at the University I've been playing with Java and JavaScript for almost 5 years, and explored a bunch of other tech around them.
-Also, I'm dealing daily with a microsservices architecture using Linux, Spring & JUnit, Vue.JS & Chai, and sometimes, Jenkins, Docker, Kubernets and AWS since early 2022.</p>
+   <p>Including my years at the University I've been playing with Java and JavaScript for almost 5 years and explored a bunch of other tech around them.
+Also, I've been dealing daily with a microservices architecture using Linux, Spring & JUnit, Vue.JS & Chai, and sometimes, Jenkins, Docker, Kubernetes, and AWS since early 2022.</p>

-  <p> I feel confortable as a SE, happy that I found my way in life, and I'm always learning something! 🙃</p>
+  <p> I feel comfortable as a SE, happy that I found my way in life, and I'm always learning something! 🙃</p>

  </div>